sosayS0/betatest_sentiment-analysis_nimman_dashboard/README.md

 # Nimman Price Perception Insight (NPPI)

-> Quantifying the economic value of intangible restaurant attributes
-> through NLP and Hedonic Pricing Theory — Nimman, Chiang Mai.
+A data-driven research project quantifying the **"Shadow Price"** of intangible restaurant attributes — service quality, atmosphere, and food experience — in Chiang Mai's Nimman dining district.

+The project bridges **Economics (Hedonic Pricing Theory)** and **Data Science (NLP sentiment analysis)** to deliver actionable pricing intelligence for local entrepreneurs and tourism stakeholders.

 ---

-## Overview
+## Project Overview

-What makes customers *feel* a restaurant is worth the price?
-This project attempts to answer that question empirically.

-NPPI is an independent research project that integrates **Data Science** with **Economics** to measure the "Shadow Price" of intangible attributes — service quality, atmosphere, and food experience — across restaurants in the Nimman district.
-The goal is to translate unstructured customer sentiment into actionable pricing intelligence for local entrepreneurs.
+Consumers don't just pay for food — they pay for *perceived value*.
+This project attempts to measure exactly how much each intangible attribute contributes to that perception, and which improvements yield the highest marginal returns.

 ---

-## Research Pipeline
+## Methodology

-### ✅ Phase 1 — Data Engineering (Completed)
+**Phase 1 — Data Engineering** ✅
-Collected and cleaned **25,000+ customer reviews** from Google Maps and TripAdvisor via a custom Python scraping pipeline.
-Structured into an analysis-ready dataset with restaurant metadata, ratings, and raw review text.
+Collected and cleaned 25,000+ customer reviews from Google Maps and TripAdvisor via a custom Python scraping pipeline.
+Structured into analysis-ready datasets with restaurant metadata and price-tier classifications.

-### ⏳ Phase 2 — NLP & Sentiment Analysis (In Progress)
+**Phase 2 — NLP Sentiment Pipeline** ✅
-Applying a **DeBERTa-based transformer model** to classify review texts into distinct attribute categories (Food, Service, Atmosphere).
-Each review is decomposed into attribute-level sentiment scores, converting unstructured language into structured economic inputs.
+Deployed a DeBERTa-based NLP model to classify unstructured review text into distinct attribute dimensions: Food, Service, and Atmosphere.
+Output: per-restaurant attribute sentiment scores used as independent variables in economic modeling.

-### 📅 Phase 3 — Hedonic Pricing Model (Planned)
+**Phase 3 — Hedonic Pricing Model** ✅
-Using the sentiment scores as independent variables in a **Hedonic Pricing regression** to estimate the marginal contribution of each attribute to overall perceived value.
-Output: a replicable framework for shadow price estimation in the tourism sector.
+Applied regression-based Hedonic Pricing Models to quantify the marginal contribution of each attribute to overall perceived value.
+Identifies which attribute investments deliver the highest return — actionable intelligence for pricing strategy decisions.

-### 📅 Phase 4 — Interactive Dashboard (Planned)
-Findings will be presented via a **web-based dashboard** — designed to be accessible to non-technical business owners, not just analysts.
-The goal is to make the research outputs genuinely usable, not just academically interesting.
+**Phase 4 — Visualization & Deployment** ⏳
+Building an interactive dashboard to present findings to non-technical stakeholders, including restaurant owners and tourism policymakers.

 ---

-## Why This Project

-Most pricing strategy advice for small restaurants is intuitive at best.
-This project is an attempt to put numbers on the things that are usually described in words — and make those numbers useful to the people running the businesses, not just the people studying them.

----

 ## Stack

-- **Data Collection:** Python (Requests, BeautifulSoup / Selenium)
-- **NLP:** DeBERTa (transformer-based sentiment classification)
+- **Python** — data collection, cleaning, NLP orchestration, modeling
-- **Economic Modeling:** OLS Regression / Hedonic Pricing (Python / R)
+- **Hedonic Pricing / OLS Regression** — economic modeling
-- **Visualization:** TBD — targeting a lightweight, accessible web interface
+- **Pandas, Scikit-learn** — data processing and statistical analysis
+- **Visualization** — in progress

 ---

 ## Status
-`Phase 1 Complete` → `Phase 2 In Progress` → `Phase 3–4 Planned`

-*Solo project.
-Part of undergraduate research at Chiang Mai University, Economics Department.*
+Core research pipeline complete.
+Visualization and public deployment in progress.